kwagle17/work-portfolio/README.md

-# GSB-544
+# Work Portfolio

-Github Repository for GSB 544 - Computing and Machine Learning
+Github Repository showcasing my portfolio of work in the fields of Data Science, Statistical Analysis, and Econometrics